pittisl/ElasticTrainer/README.md

 ## Preparing Nvidia Jetson TX2
 1. According to our artifact appendix, flash the Jetson using our provided OS image.
 Insert SSD.
 2. Login the system where both username and password are `nvidia`.
-3. Run the following commands to finishs preparation:
+3. Run the following commands to finish preparation:
 ```
 sudo su -
 cd ~/src/ElasticTrainer